 - optional: coarse sugar for sprinkling on crust

-- The crust: Prepare pie crust recipe through step 5.
+- The crust: Prepare either pie crust recipe through step 5.

 - Preheat oven to 400°F (204°C).

-- Lightly brush the lattice top with the egg wash.
-Sprinkle with coarse sugar.
+- Lightly brush the top of the pie crust with the egg wash.
+Sprinkle the top with coarse sugar, if using.

 - Make Ahead / Freezing Instructions: A couple ways to make ahead of time!
 Make 1 day in advance: After it cools, cover tightly and keep at room temperature.
-The pie crust dough can be made ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
+The pie crust dough can also be prepared ahead of time and stored in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Baked pie also freezes well for up to 3 months.
 Thaw overnight in the refrigerator and allow to come to room temperature before serving.
 Prepared filling (without caramel) can also be frozen up to 3 months, thaw overnight in the refrigerator before using.

 - Best Apples to Use: Firmer apples are ideal for baking.
 Avoid soft, mealy, and mushy apples.
 For depth of flavor, it’s best to bake with a mix of tart and sweet apples such as tart Granny Smith (in my opinion, this is the best overall apple for baking) and a sweet variety like Honeycrisp, Jazz, Fuji, or Pink Lady.